alan-turing-institute/AutisticaCitizenScience/project-communications/participation-communication-strategy.md

 The aim of these communications will be to capture what happened in the meeting that has occured.

 This will include a link to the most recent summary of the meeting, in which those that attended can be reminded of what happened and those who did not attend can catch up.

-Link to the recording of the meeting (?)
+This will also include the next date, where possible, of the next meeting.